siemens/ros-sharp/README.md

 Find some examples what you can do with ROS# [here](https://github.com/siemens/ros-sharp/wiki/Info_Showcases).

+## Notes On This Fork ##

+This fork has implemented changes to the repo to enable building to UWP devices, like the Microsoft HoloLens.

+### Instalation ###

+To use ROS# with the HoloLens, simply clone this fork and switch to the UWP branch.
+Then open the Unity project and import the [Microsoft Mixed Reality Toolkit](https://github.com/Microsoft/MixedRealityToolkit-Unity).
+The toolkit provides a version of Newtonsoft.Json that works on the HoloLens, as well as other tools/features you will want during HoloLens development.
+Follow the Mixed Reality Toolkit configuration instructions, and you will be good to go.

+### Architecture ###

+How does this work under the hood?
+In brief, I wrote a UWP-compatible WebSocket interface for ROS#, created a UWP-compatible version of RosBridgeClient.dll, called RosBridgeClientUWP.dll, added that to the Unity Project, spefified proper platforms for all .dlls, and edited RosConnector.cs to automatically use to the UWP WebSocket interface.

+#### Creating RosBridgeClientUWP.dll ####

+ROS# contains a solution in the Libraries folder, which contains a project called RosBridgeClient.
+In the Protocols folder, I created a UWP compatible WebSocket interface.
+Next, I wrapped all WebSocket protocol files in preprocessor directives so only the UWP compatible interface would be compiled in a UWP-build.
+Finally, I created a second project in the solution called RosBridgeClientUWP.
+I made it a Windows Universal class library project, and copied all of the RosBridgeClient code over as links.
+Copying as links means that editing the code in one location changes it in both.
+Finally, build the solution.

+#### Preparing the Unity Project ####

+In the ROS# Unity project, I first installed the Mixed Reality Toolkit and followed their configuration instructions.
+Next, in RosSharp/Plugins, I deselected all platforms from Newtonsoft.Json, and excluded WSAPlayer from all others.
+Next, I copied over the RosBridgeClientUWP.dll into RosSharp/Plugins, and selected WSAPlayer as the only platform.
+Finally, I modified RosConnector.cs, using preprocessor directives to make Unity use the WebSocketUWP protocol if WINDOWS_UWP is defined.

 ## Recent Changes ##

 [This](https://github.com/siemens/ros-sharp/commit/34fb2a8ddd58c5f099b1e4b887a253b954808fb4) commit comes with major changes in [RosBridgeClient](https://github.com/siemens/ros-sharp/tree/master/Libraries/RosBridgeClient) that already have been discussed in [this](https://github.com/siemens/ros-sharp/issues/59) issue.